 Desloratadine is approved for the treatment of perennial

 in people aged 6 months and older.
 For those who suffer from seasonal allergic rhinitis (SAR), the medication can be used at age 2 years and up.

 SAR (or hay fever) occurs during specific times of the year when allergens (things you are allergic to) are in the air.
 Seasonal allergies are usually at their peak during spring or fall.
 Perennial allergic rhinitis is related to allergies present year-round, such as cat, dog, or dust mite.

 When you breathe in an allergen, cells in your nasal passages release a chemical called histamine.
 Histamine causes your nose to feel itchy and increases swelling and mucus production in the nasal passages.

 - Itching in the nose, eyes, throat, and ears

 - Dark circles under your eyes

-Desloratadine is taken once daily.
-It is a nonsedating antihistamine, which means it blocks the action of the released histamine without making you feel drowsy.
+Desloratadine is taken once per day.
+It is described as a non-sedating antihistamine, which means it blocks the action of the released histamine with less risk of making you feel drowsy.

 Some of the most common side effects experienced by those taking desloratadine are:

 Desloratadine is not for everyone.
 Safety in children younger than 6 months has not been established.
 In addition, there have been no adequate and well-controlled studies in pregnant women, and desloratadine passes into breast milk.
 So, if you are pregnant or nursing, talk with your doctor about possible alternative options for treating SAR.